Kaszanas/SC2InfoExtractorGo/CONTRIBUTING.md

 ### Build Docker Images

+> [!NOTE]
+> The development images come with the test files included, so you can run the tests without any additional setup from within the container.
+If you wish to pull these files separately please refer to the following docker image: `kaszanas/sc2replaytestdata:latest`

 Setting up the development environment can be a tiresome process.
 Due to this we have prepared a dockerfile that can be used as a devcontainer.
 You can find it under `docker/Dockerfile.dev`.
 This image should have all of the base dependencies that are required for development.

 To build the image, run the following command: